Protocol Overview

 Fabrica is designed as an open, non-custodial protocol.

 Fabrica is built on the principle that property ownership should be as direct and self-sovereign as holding any other digital asset.
 The protocol creates a binding connection between onchain tokens and real-world property rights, with no intermediary standing between the token holder and their property.
+The connection is legal, not nominal: transferring the token to a new owner is intended to operate as a conveyance of the underlying property.
+First American has underwritten title insurance on a property that went through the Fabrica trust, validating the chain of title the structure produces (see Title insurance after tokenization).
+The California Board of Equalization has stated that "a transfer of the Fabrica Token is a transfer of the underlying real property itself."

+The protocol is asset-class-agnostic.
+The trust, token, and validation model apply to any deeded real property; nothing in the architecture is land-specific.
+Land is the current focus because it is the most underserved and least encumbered real property.
 Land is the last major asset class not yet onchain.
 Treasuries are tokenized.
 Gold is tokenized.
 Land is next.

 Core Design Principles